tink-crypto/tink/docs/PRIMITIVES.md

 Minimal properties:

 - data to be signed can have arbitrary length
-- 128-bit security for EC based schemes,
+- 128-bit security for EC based schemes
-  112-bit security for RSA based schemes (i.e. allow 2048 bit keys)
+- 112-bit security for RSA based schemes (i.e. allow 2048 bit keys)